RIKEN-RCCS/lens3/v2/doc/user-guide.md

   corresponds to a single backend.
 - __backend__: A backend refers to a backend S3 server instance.
 It is a process of MinIO or rclone.
-- __probe access__: Registrar or the administrator tool accesses a Multiplexer to start a backend instance.
+- __probe access__: Registrar or the administrator tool accesses
+  Multiplexer to start a backend instance.
 Such access is called a probe access.
-A probe access is processed at a Multiplexer and is not forwarded to a backend.
+A probe access is processed at Multiplexer and is not forwarded to a backend.

 ## Changes from v1.3.1 to v2.1.1